zeyad2/Nike-Landing-Page/README.md

 - All styles are managed through Tailwind CSS classes
 - Custom colors and spacing can be modified in `tailwind.config.js`
 - Component-specific styles are co-located with components

-### Content
-- Product data is centralized in `src/constants/index.js`
-- Easy to update product information, prices, and descriptions
-- Modular structure allows for easy content management

-## 🚀 Deployment

-This project is optimized for deployment on Vercel:

-1. **Connect your GitHub repository to Vercel**
-2. **Configure build settings**:
-   - Build Command: `npm run build`
-   - Output Directory: `dist`
-   - Install Command: `npm install`
-3. **Deploy with one click**

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👨‍💻 About the Developer

-This project showcases modern React development practices, including:
-- Component-based architecture
-- Modern JavaScript features
-- Responsive design implementation
-- Performance optimization
-- Clean code principles

-Perfect for demonstrating frontend development skills to potential employers!

----

-**Built with ❤️ using React, Tailwind CSS, and Vite**